The independent resource on global security

 Subject expertise

-Iran nuclear deal, multilateral nuclear arms control treaties, missile defense, WMD free zone efforts in the Middle East
+Bilateral arms control and deterrence, regional risk reduction, multilateral nuclear arms control treaties, Iran nuclear issue, WMD free zone efforts in the Middle East

 Regional expertise